-Take a prediction about the future that we might all agree on: our general opinion about which 20th century musicians are the least important, influential, or talented will be different 200 years from now than it is today.
+Take a prediction about the future that we might all agree on: in two hundred years, our collective opinion about which 20th century pop musician is most overrated will be different than it is today.

 Sure.
 Makes sense.
 Attitudes are always changing.

 What if I told you it will be Michael Jackson?